AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 **Alexandra Prégent**.
 Disentangling the Philosophical Concept of Emotional Expressions from Its Use in Affective Computing: Towards a better understanding of the concept and the consequences of its commodification.

 **Alexandra Prégent**.
-Anticipatory Approach and the Use of Technomoral Scenario as a Way to Map the Ethical Impact of Emergent Technologies.
+Anticipatory Approach and the Use of Technomoral Scenarios as a Way to Map the Ethical Impact of Emergent Technologies.

 ****

 # Publications (Selection)